Best Weighted Vest of 2021

 The male version has a yellow logo in front, while the female version has a predictably pink logo to differentiate it.
 This vest is available only in an 11lb size.

-5. Hyperwear Hyper Vest Pro – Most Comfortable Pro-Grade Weighted Vest For Crossfit & Workout
+5. Hyperwear Hyper Vest Pro – Most Comfortable Pro-Grade Weight Vest For Crossfit & Workouts

 The Hyper Vest Pro looks less like armor plating and more like a thick corset, albeit a very masculine one at that!
 And we quite like it for this reason, as well as several other features that help this unisex vest stand out from the rest of the pack.